equaliz3r/Sick-Beard/readme.md

-Modifications v0.2.2
+Modifications v0.2.3
 =====

 ##### Note: This modification contains build 495 of Sick Beard.

-* Newshost provider
+* Newshost provider.
+* Wrote unzip/uncompress support for nzbs delivered in zip files.
+Primarily aimed for the black hole method.
-* Reduced the minimum search frequency to 5 minutes exclusively for Newshost (temporary)
+* Reduced the minimum search frequency to 5 minutes exclusively for Newshost (temporary).

 At this moment in time there is no way to have the Newshost provider search for both HD and SD episodes.
 Only one can be set at a time and has to be done manually.
 This is because of the way Newshost displays it's
 RSS feeds.
 The RSS feeds only display per category and you aren't capable of joining multiple categories in the RSS in order to display one main RSS of the multiple categories.